 - John Murray, "The Inspiration of the Scripture," Vol. 02, No. 2, Spring 1940.
-(This article is a slightly altered form of the inaugural address of the Rev. John Murray, Professor of Systematic Theology at Westminster Theological Seminary, which was delivered on November 16, 1939.)
+(This article is a slightly altered form of the inaugural address of the Rev. John Murray, Professor of Systematic Theology at Westminster Theological Seminary.
+The address was delivered on November 16, 1939.)

 - Vern Poythress, "Kinds of Biblical Theology," Vol. 70, No. 1, Spring 2008.

 - Richard B. Gaffin, Jr., "Some Epistemological Reflections on 1 Cor.
 2:6-16," Vol. 57, No. 1, Spring 1995.

 - Noel K. Weeks, "The Ambiguity of 'Biblical Background,'" Vol. 72, No. 2, Spring 2010.

 - Edward J. Young, "The Origin of the Suffering Servant Idea," Vol. 13, No. 1, Fall 1950.

 - Moises Silva, "A Half-Century of Reformed Scholarship," Vol. 50, No. 2, Fall 1988.